 How do I update my Chromebook to the latest version of Chrome OS?

 As of December 2020, we are supporting Chrome OS 86 .
 Updates for Chrome OS install automatically on all supported district Chromebooks and shouldn't require any end user interaction.
-To find out what Chrome OS version a Chromebook is on, press ALT + V while on the logon screen and see the version in the upper right corner of the screen.
+To find out what Chrome OS version a Chromebook is on, press ALT + V while at the sign in screen and see the version in the upper right corner of the screen.

-If you are not on Chrome OS Version 83, please update using the following steps.
+If your Chromebook is not on Chrome OS 86, please update using the following steps.